What to Expect from Therapy for High-Functioning Adults

 Therapy is an investment in yourself—not because you’re broken, but because you’re human.
 And being human is hard.

 If you’re a high-functioning adult dealing with stress, anxiety, life transitions, or relationship challenges, you don’t have to do it alone.
-Whether you’re seeking online therapy in Houston or anywhere across Texas, finding the right Houston therapist can be a game-changer.
+Finding the right therapist can be a game-changer.

 I specialize in working with high-functioning professionals and women navigating anxiety, relationships, attachment trauma, and major life transitions.
-I offer online therapy to clients across Houston and throughout Texas.
+I offer online therapy to clients across Texas.

 📞 Schedule a free 15-minute consultation here.